emochivo/the_metro_project/README.md

 Description:
 A metro system includes many metro lines, and each line will have multiple stops.
 To ride the metro, a customer must buy a ticket, and one customer can only have one ticket.
 There are different types of customers, including "regular", "children", "elders", and "student", and these types will have different benefits on ticket prices.
 There are, of course, different types of tickets: "round trip", "one way", "monthly", and these ticket types will have different prices.
-The ticket prices will be as follow: ![alt text](ticket_prices.png) One line will have multiple trips on a day, and each trip in one line will have different departure time.
+The ticket prices will be as follow: ![alt text](ticket_prices.png) One line will have multiple trips on a day, and each trip in one line will have different departure time (if running in the same direction).
 Different lines can have trips with the same departure time.
+Each line will run in two directions, and there can be two trips in one line, with the same time but running in opposite directions.

 Step 1: Which classes do we need for a metro system?